UppsalaGenomeCenter/InSiDeR/README.md

 InSiDeR (Integration Site DetectoR) is a program designed for detecting integration sites from hybridization based capture of viral sequences.

+Check out Wiki to learn how to run InSiDeR

 Copyright (C) 2014 Ignas Bunikis, Adam Ameur